 - Next steps to launching your programming career

-Let me give you some backstory on how I ended up where I am today.
+Let me start by giving you some backstory on how I ended up where I am today.

 When I came out of college I had programming experience, but I had never actually written a fully functional application for any platform - desktop, mobile, calculator, nothing!
 I was actually working as a part time chess instructor when I decided to try to get my first job in tech.